jamf/NetSUS/docs/sus.md

 # Managing a Software Update Server (SUS)

-The SUS hosted by the NetSUS server uses Reposado, an open source software update application.
+The SUS hosted by the NetSUSLP uses Reposado, an open source software update application.
-Unlike a standard SUS, you can divide the SUS hosted by the NetSUS server into branches and enable different software updates on each branch.
+Unlike a standard SUS, you can divide the SUS hosted by the NetSUSLP into branches and enable different software updates on each branch.
 This gives you more control over which updates should be installed on each computer in your organization.

 ## Setting Up the SUS

-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. Click **Software Update Server** in the side navigation menu or in the mobile dropdown menu.